Why a US student evaluation case competition?

 The American Evaluation Association has started a United States evaluation case competition in line with other national evaluation case competitions in Canada, the Czech Republic, India, and Cameroon.
 Winners of these national competitions then compete in the world evaluation case competition.
 Previously, without a national competition in the United States, teams were chosen to represent the United States through applications to the world competition; with the creation of the AEA student evaluation case competition, now teams will be chosen through a national competition.

 Additionally, this competition meets the association’s values of a global and international evaluation community (iii) as well as the continual development of evaluation professionals and the development of evaluators from under-represented groups (iv).
-It also meets the end goals of 1.4 Student members have ample opportunities to develop the leadership skills and competencies needed to practice evaluation, contribute to the association, and the evaluation knowledge base.
+It also meets the end goals of 1.4 Student members have ample opportunities to develop the leadership skills and competencies needed to practice evaluation, and contribute to the association and the evaluation knowledge base.

 What will the competition entail?